MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/getting-started/fundamental/Learning-PowerShell-Names.md

 When you work with a new command or parameter, you can't always use what you already know.
 You have to find and learn a new name.
 Traditionally, command-line interfaces start with a small set of tools and grow with incremental additions.
-Tt is easy to see why there's no standard structure.
+It's easy to see why there's no standard structure.
 This seems logical for command names since each command is a separate tool.
 PowerShell has a better way to handle command names.